($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: Related Literature

-We will end by mentioning some open problems and further work we have done concerning $\ell$-partitions.
-Recent results of Fayers (\cite{F}) and Lyle (\cite{L}) have given combinatorial conditions which characterize partitions $\lambda$ so that the corresponding Specht module $S^{\lambda}$ of $H_n(q)$ is irreducible when $q$ is a primitive $\ell$th root of unity, without the condition that the $\lambda$ be $\ell$-regular.
-Such partitions are called $(\ell,0)$-J.M. partitions in \cite{F}.
-We currently have a result for $(\ell,0)$-J.M. partitions which is analogous to Theorem \ref{maintheorem} and a construction of $(\ell,0)$-J.M. partitions similar to that in Section \ref{construct}.
-Analogues to Theorems \ref{top_and_bottom}, \ref{other_cases} and \ref{second_from_bottom} also hold for all $(\ell,0)$-JM partitions (see \cite{F} for a definition of $(\ell,0)$-JM partitions, the $\ell$-singular analog of an $(\ell,0)$-Carter partition).
+We will end by mentioning some related work concerning $\ell$-partitions.
+Cossey, Ondrus and Vinroot (see \cite{COV}) have a construction for the case of the symmetric group in characteristic $p$ which is an analogue of our construction of $\ell$-partitions from Section \ref{construct}.
+Fairly recent results of Fayers (\cite{F}) and Lyle (\cite{L}) give combinatorial conditions which characterize partitions $\lambda$ such that the corresponding Specht module $S^{\lambda}$ of $H_n(q)$ is irreducible when $q$ is a primitive $\ell^{th}$ root of unity, without the condition that $\lambda$ be $\ell$-regular and allowing the characteristic of the underlying field to be $p$.
+Such partitions are called $(\ell,p)$-JM partitions in \cite{F}, and can be viewed as $\ell$-singular analogues of $(\ell,0)$-Carter partitions.
+The PhD thesis of the first author presents results for $(\ell,0)$-JM partitions which are analogous to the theorems in this paper.

-Another possible direction to this work would be to find such results for $\mathbb{F}_p S_n$.
-Here the theorems corresponding to Theorems \ref{top_and_bottom} and \ref{other_cases} should still hold, but condition $(\dagger)$ in Theorem \ref{second_from_bottom} must be changed.
-We do not yet know of a condition to replace ($\dagger$).
-However, it has come to our attention that Cossey, Ondrus and Vinroot (see \cite{COV}) have a construction for the case of the symmetric group in characteristic $p$ which is an analog of our construction of $\ell$-partitions from Section \ref{construct}.
-Their theorem should be the starting point for any attempt at generalizing our results to this case.